Tumble Forth: In the Eye of the Compiler

 If you modify foo.c to give foo another return type, you'll see that cc will correctly raise an error.

-s= ( str1 str2 -- f ) compares two strings and return whether they have the same contents and length.
+s= ( str1 str2 -- f ) which you haven't seen yet, compares two strings and return whether they have the same contents and length.

 Name